turingschool/career-development-curriculum/module_four/negotiations.md

 * Look at examples and discuss tactics for negotiating

 ### Opening
-Recap External Review:

-* Make sure to follow up with anyone who gave you their contact information

 #### Turn & Talk

 * Have you negotiated in the past?